 In 2008, the Florida Legislature passed revisions to the Florida Watershed Restoration Act that established the framework for a system of water quality credit trading in the Lower St. Johns River Basin (DEP 2010g).
 This system allows individual dischargers of a pollutant, such as a local utility or a municipality, to trade credits for nutrients, which consist of total nitrogen and phosphorus.
 Each individual discharger has a goal for reduction of nutrients.
 Because some dischargers are able to control nutrients with a very different cost outlay than others, some dischargers meet and even exceed their goals, while others do not meet the goals.
 Thus, those that exceed their goals possess “credits” that they can sell to those who do not meet their goals.

 Prior to 2014, JEA exceeded its nutrient reduction goal and accumulated credits; however, the City of Jacksonville (COJ) did not meet its goal.
-On March 22, 2016, COJ and JEA executed an interagency agreement by which JEA conveys its credits to COJ at no charge to COJ (Kitchen 2016; Cordova 2016).
+COJ was required by law to meet 50% of its goal by 2015, so Ordinance 2015-0105, passed by the City Council in April 2015, decreed that COJ would pay JEA approximately $2 million per year over eight years for 30.32 metric tons of credits.
+This ordinance also established that COJ would gain 10.15 metric tons of credits from FDOT in exchange for a 5% reduction of FDOT’s obligation for nitrogen in non-point source runoff, from 10% to 5%, along with an increase in COJ’s obligation rising from 90 to 95% (Long 2018; COJ 2018).
+However, on March 22, 2016, COJ and JEA executed a new interagency agreement by which JEA conveys its credits to COJ at no charge to COJ (Kitchen 2016; Cordova 2016).
 This is accompanied by an agreement between JEA and COJ to contribute $15 million each to a plan to replace septic tanks with sewer lines in existing neighborhoods.